thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 > The current project is related to the inspection of the project [gitops-create-software-everywhere-module](https://github.com/thomassuedbroecker/gitops-create-software-everywhere-module).

-# Understanding the `swagger-editor` module
+# Understanding the `swagger-editor` gitops module

+* Tools used by the internal module bash automation
+* Verify the input and output for the swagger-editor module
+* How is the implementation of the swagger-editor module organized?
+* Simpified overview how to develop and use a custom `GitOps module`

 ### a.
-Tools used by the internal module bash automation
+Tools used by the internal gitops module bash automation

   * [IBM Cloud Garage CLI](https://github.com/cloud-native-toolkit/ibm-garage-cloud-cli)
     * That tool support CI/CD in a Kubernetes environment using Tekton and Argo CD projects configured with helm. ([Example blog post](https://suedbroecker.net/2021/03/24/start-with-cicd-using-the-cloud-native-toolkit/))